 Trade receivables are non-interest bearing and are generally on 30 to 60 days' terms.
 They are recognised at their original invoice amounts which represent their fair values on initial recognition.
-Trade receivables are denominated in Singapore Dollars.

 Related party balances

 The trade and non-trade amounts due from subsidiaries and a joint venture are unsecured, interest-free and repayable on demand and are expected to be settled in cash.